Set Up Your Contextual Autotune

 - Long-term exploration allocation %: how much traffic will always get randomly assigned?
 Use higher values if you plan to run this contextual autotune for a long time to help avoid drift

-- Feature list: provide the list of features Statsig will use to train the model.
-This can also be fetched in code to understand what features a given contextual autotune requires for evaluation if you're fetching them on-demand
+- Feature list: provide a list of features Statsig should use to train the model.
+This is just a mask/filter, and if not set Statsig will read every custom attribute.
+The main use case is fetching this via CAPI to understand which features a given contextual autotune requires for evaluation when they’re fetched on-demand (e.g. introducing latency)

 We assume you have your server secret key for the following code.
-Before running python, you'll need the SDK:
+Before running python, you’ll need the SDK:pip install statsig-python-core

 First, import and initialize Statsig: